stateful/docs.runme.dev/docs/integrations.md

 ![setup environment in vs code](../static/img/setup-environment.png)

-### Sidenote

-In a future version of Runme, we'd like to support "execution groups," so that you can execute all of the above scripts in one go!
+> 💡 In a future version of Runme, we'd like to support "execution groups," so that you can execute all of the above scripts in one go!

 ### Authentication